I will vs I'm going to...

 Bob: "I'll have a sandwich."

-In this case Bob uses 'I'll' (I will) because he is making the decision at the moment Dan asks him the question, he hadn't made the decision in advance.
+In this case Bob uses 'I'll' (I will) because he is making the decision at the moment Dan asks him a question, he hadn't made the decision in advance.

 Louise: "The ceiling in this room doesn't look very safe, does it?"